Long Range Facility Planning

 View the presentation

 This presentation, which is narrated by Superintendent Dr. Kari Monsees, includes current enrollment numbers, growth estimates, and facility capacities.
 Learn how the District uses that data to plan for the future.
-After viewing the presentation, please share your input in a survey about planning priorities.

 Planning for the future